jphaugh/Bioinformatics-FinalProject/README.md

 This Github repo contains the following files:

-AI-usage, a short statement of the AI tools used, prompts given, and validation.
+AI_usage.md, a short statement of the AI tools used, prompts given, and validation.

 AccessionJSON1.txt, a combination of the summary files for the Old World primate MHC gene protein-coding FASTA sequences provided by NCBI.
 Each dictionary entry contains information on taxa, NCBI accession number, gene, and gene description.